 Most stories come from the hands of our reporters, sometimes supplemented by HOP-press releases (higher education press agency).

 Although many articles are written in Dutch, as the international community at the UT grows, we offer more and more articles in English.

 The world of journalism has changed drastically over the past years.
 Like many other news media, we are finding ways to reinvent ourselves and appeal to our audience, while not forgetting the good old journalistic values: when making a story we hear all parties, and we practice the Code of Bordeaux.

-With a small permanent staff and a number of freelancers, we create a well-read Uni news medium.
+Besides our small team of permanent staff members (as pictured above), we work together with a number of (student) freelancers, to create a well-read Uni news medium.

 Our team has a few shared traits.
-We are curious, critical and passionate about our job.
+We are passionate about our job, curious and critical.